John Kerry: 1972 congressional election

 In the general election, Kerry was initially favored to defeat the Republican candidate, former State Representative Paul W. Cronin, and conservative Democrat Roger P. Durkin, who ran as an Independent.
 A week after the primary, one poll put Kerry 26-points ahead of Cronin.
 His campaign called for a national health insurance system, discounted prescription drugs for the unemployed, a jobs program to clean up the Merrimack River and rent controls in Lowell and Lawrence.
-A major obstacle, however, was the district's leading newspaper, the conservative The Sun.
+A major obstacle, however, was the district's leading newspaper, the conservative daily The Sun.
 The paper editorialized against him.
 It also ran critical news stories about his out-of-state contributions and his "carpetbagging", because he had only moved into the district in April.
-Subsequently, released "Watergate" Oval Office tape recordings of the Nixon White House showed that defeating Kerry's candidacy had attracted the personal attention of President Nixon.
-Kerry himself asserts that Nixon sent operatives to Lowell to help derail his campaign.
+Subsequently released "Watergate" Oval Office tape recordings of the Nixon White House showed defeating Kerry's candidacy had attracted the personal attention of President Nixon.
+Kerry himself asserts Nixon sent operatives to Lowell to help derail his campaign.

-The race was the most expensive for Congress in the country that year and four days before the general election, Durkin withdrew and endorsed Cronin, hoping to see Kerry defeated.
+The race was the most expensive for Congress in the country that year, and four days before the general election, Durkin withdrew and endorsed Cronin, hoping to see Kerry defeated.
 The week before, a poll had put Kerry 10 points ahead of Cronin, with Durkin at 13%.
-In the final days of the campaign, Kerry sensed that it was "slipping away" and Cronin emerged victorious by 110,970 votes (53.45%) to Kerry's 92,847 (44.72%).
+In the final days of the campaign, Kerry sensed it was "slipping away", and Cronin emerged victorious by 110,970 votes (53.45%) to Kerry's 92,847 (44.72%).
 After his defeat, Kerry lamented in a letter to supporters that "for two solid weeks, The Sun called me un-American, New Left antiwar agitator, unpatriotic, and labeled me every other 'un-' and 'anti-' that they could find.
 It's hard to believe that one newspaper could be so powerful, but they were."
-He later felt that his failure to respond directly to The Suns attacks cost him the race.
+He later felt his failure to respond directly to The Suns attacks cost him the race.